 Math, science, and social science activities are included to help the child understand such topics as: patterns, counting, calendars, sorting, life cycle, community, transportation.
 As early elementary concepts, some of these objectives may be too difficult for a child.
 And that’s okay.
 Introduction is key and retention is an added bonus!

-During this week affirm that your child knows all of the basic shapes (oval, heart, rectangle, triangle, circle, square, star, diamond) and colors (black, white, blue, brown, green, yellow, orange, red, purple).
-Play games with shapes and colors for additional practice if needed.
+This week, ensure your child knows all the basic shapes (oval, heart, rectangle, triangle, circle, square, star, diamond) and colors (black, white, blue, brown, green, yellow, orange, red, purple).
+If needed, play games and do activities with shapes and colors for additional practice.

 Tune: Are You Sleeping? or Where is Thumbkin?